tgonda-discovery/k8s-helm-chart/README.md

 ## Installation

+### Values file

+  The values.yaml file located in the divvycloud/ directory allows you to configure your deployment.
+  Please see the comments in the values.yaml for further documentation.

 ### Important note
   This helm chart uses the k8s Application resource type.
   *Please ensure you run the make crd/install prior to installing DivvyCloud*